-3.9 We have investigated this variation in the outturn volumes and found that it does not appear to be anomalous.
-The focus of our information request was donor conveyance volumes sent by each of the four main mobile providers to each of the other four mobile providers.
-Although there are some notable jumps in the volumes sent for some of these bilateral relationships, the structure of our s135 request allows us to cross-check against donor conveyance volumes received by the counterparties in each case.
+- 3.9 In the 2017 DCC Consultation we investigated this variation in the outturn volumes and found that it does not appear to be anomalous.
+The focus of our information request to providers was donor conveyance volumes sent by each of the four main mobile providers to each other.
+Although there are some notable jumps in the volumes sent for some of these bilateral relationships, the structure of our s.135 request allowed us to cross-check against donor conveyance volumes received by the counterparties in each case.
 This check shows precisely corresponding changes, and we also note that the historical data show considerable variation from one quarter to the next.
-As a result we do not consider the evolution of the donor conveyance volume data to be anomalous, and our 2015 base case forecast of continued gentle growth appears reasonable.

-14 See the 2017 MCT Consultation for further details, paragraphs 5.5 to 5.26 and Annex 9.

-- 3.10 We have tested the impact of updating the volumes in the 2015 DCC model to replace them with the updated outturn figures shown in Figure 1 above for the period Q1 2015/16 to Q4 2016/17 and return to the 2015 base case forecasts from Q1 2017/18 onwards.
-The impact of this on the results is very limited, with an impact in 2020/21 of increasing the proposed DCC by less than 0.00003 pence per minute, a change of 0.1%. - 3.11 Our provisional view is therefore that the 2015 DCC model provides an appropriate starting point for our analysis, and that updating the donor conveyance traffic volumes would not have a material impact on the results of the model.
-Consequently, we propose a 2017 DCC model which is updated from the 2015 DCC model only to the extent that it draws inputs from the 2017 MCT model and is updated to reflect outturn inflation and updated inflation forecasts to present the results in nominal terms.15 We propose to use this as the basis for setting DCCs for 2018-21.
+As a result, we did not consider the evolution of the donor conveyance volume data to be anomalous, and our 2015 base case forecast of continued gentle growth appears reasonable. - 3.10 We tested the impact of updating the volumes in the 2015 DCC model to replace them with the updated outturn figures shown in Figure 1 above for the period Q1 2015/16 to Q4 2016/17 and return to the 2015 base case forecasts from Q1 2017/18 onwards.
+The impact of this on the results is very limited, with an impact in 2020/21 of increasing the proposed DCC by less than 0.00003 pence per minute, a change of 0.1%. - 3.11 Our provisional view was therefore that the 2015 DCC model was an appropriate starting point for our analysis, and that updating the donor conveyance traffic volumes would not have a material impact on the results of the model.
+Consequently, we consulted on a model which was updated from the 2015 DCC model only to the extent that it drew inputs from the 2017 MCT model and was updated to reflect outturn inflation and updated inflation forecasts to present the results in nominal terms.
+21